luiscanyamel/website/content/publication/Perez_TFP_SE/index.md

 publication:
 publication_short:

-abstract: Using a growth-accounting framework for open and distorted economies with input-output linkages, **I document that the evolution of aggregate TFP in Spain has been less dismal than previously thought.**  This is because distortions introduce a downward bias in traditional measures of Spanish TFP based on Solow's residual.
-An unbiased measure of TFP reveals that _TFP in Spain started declining in 1995, not in 1988, and that it declined by 7, not 10, percentage points._ To understand what is driving the decline of aggregate TFP, **I decompose TFP into technical efficiency, domestic reallocation, and international trade.** _I find that the decline in Spanish TFP is mostly driven by declines in technical efficiency and negative reallocation effects._ International trade had a large, positive impact on TFP. _I show that despite declining TFP, welfare increased by 10 percentage points from 1995 to 2010.
-This is because Spanish households benefited from positive technological- and reallocation effects across the globe._ Results for Italy can be found in the paper.
+abstract: This paper reexamines the evolution of total factor productivity (TFP) and its relationship to aggregate welfare in Spain and Italy.
+Using a growth-accounting framework for open and distorted economies with input-output linkages, I construct new series of "true" TFP that correct for biases in conventional estimates. **I show that the decline in aggregate productivity in both countries was milder and occurred later than previously reported**---beginning in 1995 in Spain and 2000 in Italy.
+These differences reflect a secular rise in distortions, which depress the Solow residual and bias standard TFP measures downward.
+Decomposing the sources of TFP change, I find that a deterioration in technical efficiency and domestic allocative efficiency account for most of the decline, while international trade contributed positively. **Despite falling productivity, both countries experienced welfare gains**, driven by improved access to global goods and more efficient international resource allocation.
+These findings underscore the importance of accounting for distortions and open-economy forces in empirical assessments of productivity and welfare.

 # Summary.
 An optional shortened abstract.
 summary: What explains the dismal evolution of total factor productivity (TFP) in Spain and Italy?
 And what are the welfare implications of such TFP declines?